hanabi/hanabi.github.io/Reference.md

   * Normally, since it is the *Early Game*, a number 5's clue to Cathy might just be a *5 Stall*.
 However, since Alice could have given the red *Play Clue* to Donald, this is an "early" 5's clue, so it must be an *Early 5's Chop Move*.
 However, this cannot be an *Early 5's Chop Move* either, since Cathy has a playable red 1 on her chop.
   * Thus, Bob knows that this is a *Double 5 Pull*, so he blind-plays his *Finesse Position* card.
 It is blue 1 and it successfully plays.
   * Cathy knows that if this was an *Early 5's Chop Move*, then Bob would not have blind-played anything.
 Since he blind-played his *Finesse Position* card, this must be a *Double 5 Pull*.
 Cathy blind-plays her slot 4 card (the card to the right of the clued 5).

-### The Distributed Dump Truck

-* This convention only applies to 5-player games.
-* In the *Dump Truck* convention, a blind-play of a chop card induces one person to blind-play their whole hand from left to right.
-* Normally, a *Dump Truck* is not ambiguous - only one player can have a fully-playable hand, so it is clear what is going on.
-* However, what if no players have a fully-playable hand?
-This must be communicating a different strategy.
-We agree that this should mean a *Quadruple Bluff*.
-* For example, in 5-player game:
-  * Near the beginning of the game, Alice blind-plays her chop and it fails to play.
-  * Bob interprets this as a *Dump Truck*, and blind-plays his *Finesse Position* card.
-It is a red 1 and it successfully plays.
-  * Cathy sees that this is **not** a *Dump Truck* - Bob does not have a fully-playable hand.
-Thus, this move must have some other meaning.
-  * Cathy can see that Donald and Emily have playable cards on their *Finesse Position*.
-Thus, Cathy knows that this is a *Distributed Dump Truck*, and plays her *Finesse Position* card.
-It is a red 1 and it successfully plays.
-  * Donald can see what is going on, so he plays blue 1 from his *Finesse Position*.
-  * Emily plays blue 2 from her *Finesse Position*.

 ### The Negative Blind-Play